aymuos15/Hide-and-Seek/README.md

-# Face Mask Detection through novel Hide and Seek Algorithm
+# Face Mask Detection through novel Hide and Seek Algorithm (Bhalla and Kundu et al.)

+Paper accepted at 25th Iberoamerican Congress on Pattern Recognition.
+Proceedings at Springer LNCS.

+Proceedings Link:

+Research Gate Link:

 (Note: Our paper only discusses about images.
 We extended our code to work for video as well.)